-In mid 2019, INZ introduced a robust proposal that would introduce changes over the following 2 years on how employers would be allowed to hire migrants.
-Despite recent social media chatter and current INZ website information that still suggests that migrant hiring in 2021 requires that employers be accredited, there has been no official headway made towards implementation of Employer Accreditation since the range of proposed changes were first introduced in 2019.
+In mid 2019, INZ proposed robust changes taking effect over the subsequent 2 years on visa structures, processes and how employers would be allowed to hire migrant workers.
+Despite recent social media chatter and changing INZ website information that still suggests that migrant hiring in 2021 requires that employers be accredited, there has been no formal headway made towards implementation of Employer Accreditation since the range of proposed changes were first introduced in 2019.

-This is likely because the labour landscape for which the changes were envisioned has shifted dramatically due to COVID, particularly with the respect to the supply of foreign workers which has been significantly reduced with the travel borders in place.
+This lack of traction is likely due to the COVID affected labour landscape having shifted dramatically, particularly with the respect to the supply of foreign workers which has been significantly reduced with the travel borders in place.

 There have been actions completed and/or taken towards completion of the other tasks in the wider proposal.